 Some artificial reefs are not planned.
-These reefs are born from objects that don’t belong in the ocean at all.
+These are made from objects that don’t belong in the ocean at all.
 Planes that crash or ships that sink sometimes become reefs by accident.

 There’s a place in the Red Sea called Sha’ab Abu Nuhas.
 It is a coral reef off the coast of Egypt.
-Navigating this reef by ship can be dangerous.
-In fact, it is known as a ship graveyard.
+Passing near it by ship can be dangerous.

-To dive there now, you’d see the bones of a ship covered in corals.
-Hawksbill turtles, glassfish, eels, and Napoleon fish drift by.
-The ship might not belong there, but the sea has claimed it for its own.
+To dive there now, you’d see it covered in corals.
+Hawksbill turtles, glassfish, and eels drift by.
+The sea has claimed this ship for its own.

 Creating a Home

 The S.S.
 Thistlegorm is at the bottom of the Red Sea, too.
 This British cargo ship sank during World War II.
 At the time, the ship was filled with supplies for soldiers.
 It also held weapons of war.
 Bombs.
 Rifles.
 Motorbikes.
 All still lie at the bottom of the sea.

 A scuba diver looks at part of the S.S.
 Thistlegorm.